Gail E. Potter, PhD

 I am the Deputy Section Chief of the Clinical Trials Research Section of NIAID's Biostatistics Research Branch.
 Prior to joining NIH, I was a principal biostatistician at the Emmes Company for 5 years and an Assistant Professor of Statistics at California Polytechnic State University for three years.
-I completed my PhD in statistics at the University of Washington and a postdoctoral research fellowship at the Fred Hutchinson Cancer Research Center in Seattle.
+I completed my PhD in statistics at the University of Washington and a postdoctoral research fellowship at the Fred Hutch in Seattle.